 As the fourth day progresses, you are given additional instructions.
-After completing over 30 hours of meditation, your sensory perception is sharpened and operates at a whole new level of awareness.
-There is no going back once you’ve awakened and developed advanced sensory perception.
-With this trained and advanced sensory perception, you are instructed to start observing your entire body for physical sensations.
+After completing over 30 hours of meditation, your sensory perception is very sharpened and operates at a whole new level of awareness.
+There is no going back once you’ve awakened and developed this advanced sensory capability.
+With this trained and advanced sensory capability, you are instructed to start observing your entire body for physical sensations.

 Like a body scanner, you start scanning and observing for physical sensations on top of your head, then the rest of the head, then the neck, arms, chest, stomach, genitals, back, thighs, knees, calves, feet.
 And once you get to your feet, you start going back up towards the top of your head.
 And this is what you are to keep doing.
 Head to feet, feet to head, observing each part for physical sensations – tingling, itching, pain, pulsation, vibration, heat, cold, anything.
-And if you observe any physical sensation, you are not to react to it either physically or mentally, but just observe it and accept it without creating any craving or aversion towards it.
+And if you observe any physical sensation, you are not to react either physically or mentally, but just observe it and become aware of it without creating any craving or aversion towards that sensation.

 But then at 18:00, you are given additional instructions.
 You are instructed to sit still without moving for the entire hour.
 This is called an hour of resolute determination and you are told that it is to be practiced from this day on during each of the group meditations at 8:00, 14:30, and 18:00.
 An hour of resolute determination, three times a day.